Organising an event in a park

 - on-site vehicle access

-- on-site infrastructure, for example, marquees, temporary stages
+- on-site infrastructure, e.g., marquees (weighted), temporary stages

 - amusement rides or animal farms